Gerry-Aballa/Playwright-Py-Cheatsheet/README.md

-# The only Playwright Python cheatsheet you will need.
+# The only Playwrite Test Automation using Python Cheatsheet you need